Leoncillo (Little lion), Otter cat, Yaguarundi, Onza, Gato Moro, Eyra cat

 Jaguarundis are very secretive animals.
 They are solitary apart from during the mating season.
 These animals are mostly diurnal, with most of their activity taking place at about 11 in the morning.
 Jaguarundis are terrestrial creatures; they are efficient climbers as well but hunt mainly on the ground.
 They are also very good swimmers.
 They are quite vocal, with at least 13 different calls having been recorded, including a purr, scream, whistle, chatter, yap, and a “chirp” like a bird.
 Mothers will often call to their kittens with a brief purr, the kittens answering with a series of short peeps.
 In warning, a jaguarundi will hiss loudly and/or spit.

-Jaguarundis are carnivorous and eat small mammals such as reptiles, birds, fish, and frogs.
+Jaguarundis are carnivorous and eat small mammals, rodents, reptiles, birds, fish, and frogs.

 Jaguarundis are polygynous, which means that one male gets exclusive mating rights with multiple females.
 Breeding may take place at any time of the year.
 In Mexico, the mating season is during November and December.
 The animals construct dens, typically in dense thickets or hollow logs.
-Litters are between 1 to 4 kittens, born after a gestation time from 63 to 75 days.
+Litters are between 1 to 4 kittens, born after a gestation time of 63 to 75 days.
 Kittens are born blind and helpless and are weaned when about 2 months old; then their mother teaches them how to hunt and look after themselves.
 She protects them and will move her den when disturbed.
-Independence comes at around 10 months of age and sexual maturity is reached at about 2 - 3 years old.
+Independence comes at around 10 months of age and reproductive maturity is reached at about 2-3 years of age.

 The numbers of jaguarundis are decreasing every day, due to the loss of their natural habitat, deforestation, and expanding cities.
 Jaguarundis are hunted by farmers because they eat their poultry, and they are sometimes caught accidentally in traps laid for other animals.